 eSports are not explicitly addressed by New Mexico law.
 Reservation casinos could make an argument for booking action on these games.
 None have offered these games on betting menus.
 Wagers made on these events by spectators outside a reservation would likely be illegal.
 This includes online sportsbooks.
 Participants could claim a skill game exception.

-Traditional games of skill sites and activities are legal.
+Skill games sites and activities are legal in New Mexiico.
 This includes skill competition websites like Worldwinner and cash game apps.